 The underlying particle distributions are three dimensional distributions in rapidity, p_T and the angle φ with respect to the reaction plane.
-The integrated v_2 represents an average over p_T of the variation of the yield around the reaction plane, while the particle spectra contain the p_T dependence of the underlying distributions averaged of over φ .
+The integrated v_2 represents an average over p_T of the variation of the yield around the reaction plane, while the particle spectra contain the p_T dependence of the distributions averaged of over φ .
 Normally we think of these two quantities as encoding information from the initial and final states of the collisions respectively.
-However the fact that they both obey limiting fragmentation in such a way as to keep $v_2(p_T)$ independent of rapidity implies a particular constraint on the rapidity and energy evolution of these quantities.
-Work supported in part by the Office of Nuclear Physics of US DOE under contract DE-FG03-96ER40981 and DOE EPSCoR DE-FG02-04ER46113.
+However the fact that they both obey limiting fragmentation in such a way as to keep $v_2(p_T)$ independent of y implies a particular constraint on the rapidity and \sqrt{s} evolution of these quantities.
+Work supported by the DOE Office of Science contracts DE-FG03-96ER40981 and DE-FG02-04ER46113.

 Figure 3: Inverse m_T slopes for k^- spectra from central AuAu and PbPb collisions versus y-y{beam} for various energies.
-The data at $\sqrt{s{NN}} = 9,12,17$ GeV are from NA49 [13] while the BRAHMS results are from 64 (preliminary) and 200GeV.
+The data at $\sqrt{s{NN}} = 9,12,17$ GeV are from NA49 [15] while the BRAHMS results are from 64 (preliminary) and 200GeV [1].